MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Shannon.md

 ## Conclusion

-Identifying binary as the data type for digital computer made the data *simple*, allowing for digital circuit fast.
+Identifying binary as the data type for digital computer made the data *simple*, allowing for digital circuit to be fast.

 Binary, by its nature, is unambiguous with only two (2) possible values.

-Because Shannon was working on Information Theory, he insisted digital data flawlessly copied.
+Because Shannon was working on Information Theory, he insisted that digital data be flawlessly copied.
 Binary allowed simple circuits to move data easily and reliably.